Spring Fundraising Campaign

 🌱 Week 1 (03/03-03/09): Give It Up Challenge – Kick off the donation campaign by making a simple but powerful shift—swap your daily chain store coffee and donate those funds to support us.
 Every contribution helps strengthen our local food system and sustain the businesses that make our community thrive.

 📖 Week 2 (03/10-03/16): Women in Food Cookbook – For Women's History Month we want to uplift the women in food, the women behind the food, and the "women's work" of nourishing our community.
-We’ve put together a delightful cookbook featuring stories from New England farmers and food makers, along with the dishes that brought their communities together around the table.
+We’ve put together a delightful cookbook featuring 32 stories and recipes from New England farmers and food makers, along with the dishes that brought their communities together around the table.

 INCENCTIVES